Keyboard shortcuts

 Who It's For

-• Tech leads who want to enforce architectural standards
+• Tech leads who want decisions to stay visible at change time

 • Platform engineers building guardrails for distributed teams

-• AI agents that need to reason about system architecture
+• AI agents that need grounded repo context before editing

 1. Install CLIcurl -fsSL https://sruja.ai/install.sh | bash